bkmorgan3/bkmorgan3/README.md

   [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=bkmorgan3)](https://github.com/bkmorgan3/github-readme-stats)

-  - 🌱 I’m currently learning more about deployment - AWS Amplify, Route 53, and more.
+  - 🌱 I’m currently learning more about CI / CD - AWS Amplify, Route 53, and more.
 I was interested to dig deeper into this after deploying a small NextJS app that was very easy to get up and running.

 - ⚡ Fun fact: I play bass in a band in my free time 🎸